CNA License Reciprocity in Kansas

 3. Submit the application by mail or email (see below).

-4. The Kensas Nurse Registry will then send an Approval to Test notice which will provide the preferred testing site contact information.
-Applicants must take the Kansas Nurse Aide Test within a year of receiving the approval.
-The pass rate is 75% and the test can only be taken once.
+4. KDADS will send an Approval to Test notice with the testing site contact information.
+Reciprocity applicants must take the Kansas Nurse Aide Test within one year of approval.
+The passing score is 75%, and reciprocity applicants have only one attempt.

 Employer input required?